tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

-- show private message in group text window as private mode
+- show private message in conference text window as private mode
     - call callback of client to show message as private mode.

 ##### Peer exit